 Opioid misuse and overdose continue to be very serious problems in the United States.
 Nevada is no exception.
-One of the major contributors to overdose deaths in Nevada is fentanyl (a synthetic opioid up to 50 times more potent than heroin1).
-In Clark County, where Las Vegas is located, more than 170 NV residents died from overdoses involving fentanyl between 2018 and mid-2020.2 The county saw a 125% increase in fentanyl-involved deaths between the first half of 2019 and the first half of 2020.2
+Fentanyl– a synthetic opioid up to 50 times more potent than heroin—1 caused more than 170 overdose deaths in Clark County between 2018 and mid-2020.2

-Narcan Near Me: Accessing Naloxone in Las Vegas
+How to get Narcan (Naloxone) in Las Vegas

 There are several ways to get Narcan in and around Las Vegas.
 They include:

 - Your local Las Vegas pharmacy.
 Walgreens, CVS, Smith’s Food & Drug Stores, and Walmart all may sell naloxone without a prescription.

 - Harm reduction centers and agencies across Nevada.
 The Nevada State Opioid Response program provides this helpful tool to find naloxone.

 You may have concerns that you can’t give someone Narcan if you aren’t a trained medical professional.
 However, Narcan is fairly easy to administer.
 Training is also available to help you feel more confident in giving someone a dose of Narcan.
 The Southern Nevada Health District offers training at various locations throughout the year.
 Desert Hope Treatment Center has also offered Narcan training events in the past.
 To see if any trainings are coming soon, please check our events page.